Oil prices fall as Russia, Saudi Arabia expected to boost supply

 Russia has not discussed a possible crude oil supply increase to compensate for Moscow's fuel exports ban with OPEC+, the Kremlin has said.

-Recent macroeconomic data coupled with China's week-long Golden Week holiday that began on Friday was supportive for global oil demand.
+Recent macroeconomic data coupled with China's week-long Golden Week holiday that began on Friday was supportive of global oil demand.

 China's factory activity likely steadied in September, a Reuters poll showed, adding to a run of indicators suggesting the world's second-largest economy has begun to stabilise.
 Official data is due on Saturday.